andrewWithAI/talty-digital/memory-bank/decisionLog.md

   - Call-to-action section encouraging contact
 - Used non-animated ServiceCard components for better performance
 - Ensured responsive design for all viewport sizes

+## February 26, 2025 - Icon System Refactoring

+**Context:**
+The website was using custom SVG icons defined directly in the Icon component, which limited scalability and made it difficult to maintain consistency across the site.
+Additionally, the services section on the home page and the services page were using different components (AnimatedServiceCard vs ServiceCard).

+**Decision:**
+Refactor the icon system to use the react-icons library and unify the ServiceCard components to ensure consistency between the home page and services page.

+**Rationale:**
+- react-icons provides a comprehensive set of popular icon libraries (FontAwesome, Material Design, etc.)
+- Using a standard icon library improves maintainability and consistency
+- A unified ServiceCard component reduces code duplication and ensures visual consistency
+- Proper icon selection enhances visual communication and user experience
+- Consistent icons across the site reinforce brand identity and improve usability

+**Implementation:**
+- Installed react-icons package
+- Created a unified ServiceCard component that supports both animated and non-animated versions
+- Updated the AnimatedServiceCard component to use the unified ServiceCard with animated=true
+- Replaced custom SVG icons with appropriate react-icons components
+- Updated services data in both home page and services page to use consistent icons
+- Modified the ServicesOverview component to use the unified ServiceCard
+- Ensured proper sizing and coloring of icons to match the design system

+## February 26, 2025 - Project Structure Reorganization

+**Context:**
+The project needed a clearer separation between frontend and backend components to improve maintainability and scalability.
+The initial structure had all Next.js frontend code at the root level, which would make it difficult to add backend functionality.

+**Decision:**
+Reorganize the project structure by moving the Next.js frontend to a dedicated frontend/ directory and adding a functions/ directory for cloud functions.

+**Rationale:**
+- Clear separation of concerns between frontend and backend code
+- Improved project organization and maintainability
+- Better scalability for future development
+- Easier management of dependencies for each part of the application
+- Follows industry best practices for monorepo-style project organization
+- Facilitates independent deployment of frontend and backend components

+**Implementation:**
+- Created a frontend/ directory and moved all Next.js code into it
+- Created a functions/ directory for cloud functions
+- Updated configuration files to reflect the new structure
+- Updated Memory Bank documentation to reflect the changes:
+  - Updated directoryStructure.md with the new project structure
+  - Modified systemPatterns.md to include the new architecture
+  - Updated productContext.md to include cloud functions in the technology stack
+  - Added the restructuring to activeContext.md and progress.md

+## February 26, 2025 - Import Path Fixes After Project Restructuring

+**Context:**
+After moving the Next.js frontend to a dedicated frontend/ directory, the import paths in the component files were broken.
+The imports were using `@/frontend/components/...` and `@/frontend/lib/...` paths, but the path alias `@/*` in tsconfig.json pointed to the current directory (frontend), so it should have been just `@/components/...` and `@/lib/...`.

+**Decision:**
+Fix all import paths in the component files to use the correct path aliases.

+**Rationale:**
+- Incorrect import paths were causing build errors and preventing the application from running
+- The path alias `@/*` in tsconfig.json was correctly configured to point to the current directory (frontend)
+- Consistent import paths improve code maintainability and readability
+- Automated approach ensures all files are updated correctly

+**Implementation:**
+- Created a script (fix-imports.js) to automate the process of fixing import paths
+- The script scanned all TypeScript files in the components directory
+- Updated all import paths from `@/frontend/lib/...` to `@/lib/...`
+- Updated all import paths from `@/frontend/components/...` to `@/components/...`
+- Verified the fix by running the development server and confirming the website works correctly